Sea service and days at sea!

 How do we do this?

-I recently emailed them both and asked how to verify your sea time.
+I emailed them both and asked how to verify your sea time.

 I have tried my best to explain both options below: